GNS-Science/nzshm-opensha/doc/oakley.md

 On top of that, our inversion still extends the UCERF3 inversion, which historically relies on methods on the rupture set container that are not present in the generic container.

 ## Reports

+Opensha provides extensive reporting functionality for rupture sets and inversion solutions.
+Use `NZSHM22_ReportPageGen` to generate reports.
+This report generator can be configured to include only certain types of report as some of the reports can take a long time.

+## Python Gateway

+As mentioned above, [logic trees](#logictrees) are actually run by [runzi](https://github.com/GNS-Science/nzshm-runzi), a Python application.
+This is done via the `NZSHM22_PythonGateway` which gives access to the different rupture generators, inversion runners, report builder, etc.

+This can be tested via Java through the `PythonGatewayRunner`.